Recent Posts

 When is the best time to consume protein?

-Spread out protein consumption evenly throughout the day.
-On average, people tend to get most of their protein during evening meals and the least at breakfast.
-Some newer studies show moving some protein from supper to breakfast can help with weight management by decreasing hunger and cravings throughout the day.
-Of course, more research is needed before these claims can be verified.
+Some newer studies show that moving some protein from supper to breakfast can help with weight management by decreasing hunger and cravings throughout the day.
+More research is needed before these claims are verified.

-General recommendations are to consume 15–30 grams of protein at each meal.
-Studies show higher intakes — those more than 40 grams — in one sitting are no more beneficial than the recommended 15–30 grams at one time.
-Don't waste your money on excessive amounts.
+General recommendations are to consume 15-30 grams of protein at each meal.
+Studies show that higher intakes in one sitting — more than 40 grams — are no more beneficial than consuming the recommended 15-30 grams at one time.
+Don't waste your money on more protein than you need.

 What if you do want to use a protein supplement?

-If you want to use a protein supplement, here's what to look for:
+If you want to use a protein supplement, here's what to look for per portion:

 - About 200 or fewer calories

-What does 15–30 grams of protein in whole foods looks like?
+What does 15-30 grams of protein from whole foods look like?

-Eating a banana, Greek yogurt and a hard-boiled egg will get you 19 grams of protein on average.
-A 3-ounce chicken breast with a half-cup rice and a half-cup of vegetables amounts to 25 grams protein.
+For example, an average-sized banana, Greek yogurt and a hard-boiled egg have 19 grams of protein.
+A 3-ounce chicken breast with a half-cup of rice and a half-cup of vegetables amounts to 25 grams of protein.
 An egg and bean burrito with a glass of milk is about 28 grams of protein.

-As you can see, it's easy to get the recommended 15–30 grams per meal.
-Most people — even athletes — can reach their protein needs by including a serving of dairy at each meal and a piece of meat the size of a deck of cards at lunch and supper.
+As you can see, getting the recommended 15-30 grams per meal is easy.
+Most people — even athletes — can meet their protein needs by including a serving of dairy at each meal and a piece of meat the size of a deck of cards at lunch and supper.

-Protein should accompany fruits, vegetables and whole grains.
-Protein should not be the entire meal.
-If you feel like you might have increased protein needs, consider adding more beans, lentils, soy or seafood rather than processed supplements.
+Protein should accompany fruits, vegetables and whole grains, not make up your entire meal.
+If you feel you need more protein, consider adding more beans, lentils, soy or seafood rather than processed supplements.

 Kristi Wempen is a dietitian in Nutrition Counseling and Education in Mankato, Minnesota.